Best daily deals

 Metal accents complement the matte black finish.

-With noise cancelling turned on, the battery lasts 13 hours, 17 minutes.
-This should get you a full week of commuting and nearly any international flight.
-If you listen to levels quieter than 75dB(SPL), which you likely will, then the battery should last closer to Sennheiser’s posited 17-hours.
-When the battery is drained, you can quick-charge the headset with the included USB-C cable.
-Just 10 minutes of charging yields 90 minutes of listening.
-Fast charging isn’t always supported by ANC headsets, so this is a big plus.
+With noise canceling turned on, the battery lasts 13 hours, 17 minutes.
+This should get you a whole week of commuting and nearly any international flight.
+If you listen to levels quieter than 75dB(SPL), which you likely will, the battery should last closer to Sennheiser’s posited 17 hours.
+When the battery is drained, you can quick-charge the headset with the USB-C cable—just 10 minutes of charging yields 90 minutes of listening.

 You can check the remaining battery life via the Smart Control app or by holding the multifunction button down for two seconds.
 If you need extended battery life from your ANC headset, look into either the Sony WH-1000XM4 or Bose QuietComfort 35 II.